rsnyder/juncture-about/README.md

 [GitHub](https://www.github.com), Inc. is a platform and cloud-based service commonly used for software development and version control.
 It provides distributed version control plus access control, bug tracking, software feature requests, task management, continuous integration, and project wikis.
 Github has been a subsidiary of Microsoft since 2018.

-As of January 2023, GitHub reported having over 100 million developers and more than 372 million repositories, including at least 28 million public repositories.
+As of 2023, GitHub reported having over 100 million developers and more than 372 million repositories, including at least 28 million public repositories.
 It is the world's largest source code host as of June 2023.

 Github features incclude,